 If the set selector is omitted, all destination VLAN tags are shown, with their associated destination numbers.
-However, if VLANs are not in use for the designated channel, the single line N/A is shown.
+However, if VLANs are not in use for the designated channel, the text n/A is shown as a single line.

 In the current implementation, VLAN tags are read-only and the same for all destinations on the same channel.
 In fact, the VLAN tag contents are derived from the VLAN-related channel configuration parameters.